Revivalist-Dev/rev-lorecard/readme.md

 ### Option 1: Quick Start with Docker (Recommended for Users)

-This is the fastest way to run the application.
-It uses the pre-built image from GitHub and does not require you to download the source code.

 **1. Create a directory and `.env` file**
 First, create a folder on your computer for the application's data.
 Inside that folder, create a file named `.env` and add your API key.